og121public/aws-networking/README.md

 -   Troubleshooting packet size mismatches in a VPC to restore network connectivity

 ### 3.3: Optimize AWS networks for performance, reliability, and cost-effectiveness.
-Knowledge of:

 -   Situations in which a VPC peer or a transit gateway are appropriate